deliveroo/routemaster/README.md

 `<type>` is one of `created`, `updated`, `deleted`, or `noop`.

 The use case `noop` is to broadcast information about all entities of a concept, e.g. to newly created/connected subscribers.
+For instance, when connecting a new service for the first time, a typical use case is to perform an "initial sync".
+Given create, update, delete are only sent on changes in the lifecycle of the entity, this extra event can be sent for all currently existing entities.

 `<url>` is the authoritative URL for the entity corresponding to the event (maximum 1024 characters).